jrodriguezjr/beedoc/en-US/examples/chat.md

 # Chat Room

-This sample demonstrates two ways to implment Web IM app:
+This sample application demonstrates two ways to implment Web IM app:

 Using long polling.
 Using WebSocket.